ipekaksoy/DSA210_project_ipek/README.md

 ## Motivation/Idea of the Project

 In women's life, hysical, mental, and cognitive symptoms of menstrual cycle, significantlly affects various aspects.
 By studying these aspects, this project aims to increase awareness about these changes and provide important insights about women that can improve their physical and mental well-being.
+Thus, I and other womens will be able to plan and shape their lives accordingly, as they will know on which days their symptoms appear.

 The main idea is to how menstrual cycle's different phases affecting on women's pyhsical, mental and cognitive health.
 Categorazing and studying these synptoms, project aims to find correlation between specific synptoms and a specific part of a menstural cycle.